 Solutions on the Cutting Edge of Technology

 It is common knowledge that Java Enterprise allows building extremely complex software systems and embodies leading-edge technical ideas.
-However, relatively recently, this ability of Java has been further enhanced by the technology becoming open-source.
+However, relatively recently, this ability of Java has been further enhanced due to the technology becoming open-source.

 Open-source technologies are known to develop at a significantly faster rate than most other programming technologies.
 They tend to quickly absorb any valuable technical ideas and approaches that emerge out there.

 Thus, by making Java Enterprise your technology choice, you ensure that your Telco solution (provided it is properly maintained and updated by your software development partner) has great odds to stay technologically advanced for years to come.